ssarahyao/DS-2020-Final-Project/README.md

     ## `geom_smooth()` using formula = 'y ~ x'

 ![](README_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

+The correlation between the two variables is -0.0469.
+This negative relationship suggests that as yield increases, the price per cup tends to decrease, meaning higher-yield fruits are generally more affordable.
+However, the magnitude of the correlation is very small, indicating that the relationship is weak.

 ### Question 4: Is there high variability across fruit types in price per cup?